SCOTT F STRAW

 After nearly three decades of being licensed, I finally acheived DXCC in April 2012 (#46,170).
 Not content to rest on my laurels, after being a General class Ham for 26 years, I finally upgraded to Extra on April 14th, 2012.
 Since then my DXCC numbers have grown tremendously.
 I am now over 200 confirmed DXÂ entities with DXCC awards for PH, CW, RTTY,Â 10, 15, and 20 meters.Â Â "Life without fences is wonderful!"Â

 I QSL 100% via LoTW and eQSL.
 If we've worked and you don't see my end of the contact on one or both of these sites send me an e-mail.

 If I send you a paper card it means that I would greatly appreciate a return card.
 If you need a SASE, say so and I'll try to remember to include one.

-If you send me a QSL card direct, I DO NOT require a SASE to send you one in return (this is true for CANADA as well).
+If you send me a QSL card DIRECT, I do NOT require a SASE to send you one in return (this is true for ANYWHERE IN THE WORLD).

 73, and God Bless,